This is an article was first published in the antique Barbarian Meets Coding website

 The Open Closed Principle

-“You should be able to extend a class behavior, without modifying
+“You should be able to extend a class behavior, without modifying it. or, A class should be open for extension but closed to modification.”

 If you have been working in any brand of software development for any reasonable amount of time you’ll have notice that one thing that characterises most projects is that your software, for one reason or another, is going to change during its life cycle.
 Thus, it is pretty important to design your software so it will be flexible (i.e. receives changes well) but also so it is robust (it doesn’t break, a single change doesn’t result in an endless chain of changes).
 The Open Closed Principle does just that, it leads our efforts when tackling this particular problem, saying that, whenever our application needs changes, we should never modify old code that already works and is tested, but extend it with brand new functionalities and code.